-Being on the same apps your students are on will help you to see if they are posting anything they shouldn’t be.
-Make note of who they are friends with and encourage them to steer clear of strangers on the apps.
+Being on the same apps your students are on will help you see if they are posting anything they shouldn’t be.
+Make note of who they are friends with and encourage them to steer clear of strangers online.
 Have fun with your students, but also strategically work to keep them safe at the same time.

-We’re living in a time where practically every child has their own tablet, laptop, or of course, cellphone.
+We’re living in a time where practically every child has their own tablet, laptop, or cellphone.
 Do not set your kids up for failure by making them unprepared for what they could end up seeing or how vulnerable they could become later on.
-The best conversations to have are surrounding what a computer virus is, online privacy, phishing and social networking etiquette, to name a few.
+The best conversations to have surround what a computer virus is, online privacy, phishing and social networking etiquette, to name a few.

 Young children, and even teenagers, should understand the importance of passwords and why they shouldn’t all be the same and what those consequences are if they don’t follow through.
 The most important note for teenagers is if you wouldn’t do it face to face, then don’t do it online.
 It’s as simple as that.
 Everything you do online is captured forever and will be used against you later on, even if it’s something you’ve forgotten about.